-Once a determination is made that reasonable cause exists for the Dean of Students (or designee) to refer a complaint for a hearing, notice will be given to the responding student.
-Notice will be in writing and may be delivered by one or more of the following methods: in person by the Dean of Students or designee; mailed to the local or permanent address of the student as indicated in official University records; or emailed to the student's University-issued email account.
+Once a determination is made that reasonable cause exists for the Senior Associate Dean of Students/Title IX Coordinator (or designee) to refer a complaint for a hearing, notice will be given to the respondent.
+Notice will be in writing and may be delivered by one or more of the following methods: in person by the Senior Associate Dean of Students/Title IX Coordinator (or designee); mailed to the local or permanent address of the student as indicated in official University records; or emailed to the student's University-issued email account.
 Once mailed, emailed, and/or received in person, such notice will be presumptively delivered.
 The letter of notice will:

-- 1. include the alleged violation and notification of where to locate the Code of Student Conduct and University procedures for resolution of the complaint; and - 2. direct the responding student to contact the Dean of Students (or designee) within a specified period of time to respond to the complaint.
-This time period will generally be no less than two days from the date of delivery of the summons letter.
+- 1. include the alleged violation and notification of where to locate the Student Code of Conduct and University procedures for resolution of the complaint; and - 2. direct the responding student to contact the Senior Associate Dean of Students/Title IX Coordinator (or designee) within a specified period of time to respond to the complaint.

-A meeting with the Dean of Students (or designee) may be arranged to explain the nature of the complaint and the conduct process.
-At this meeting, the responding student may indicate, either verbally or in writing, to the Dean of Students or (or designee), whether they admit to or deny the allegations of the complaint.
+A meeting with the Senior Associate Dean of Students/Title IX Coordinator (or designee) may be arranged to explain the nature of the complaint and the conduct process.
+At this meeting, the respondent may indicate, either verbally or in writing, to the Senior Associate Dean of Students/Title IX Coordinator (or designee), whether they admit to or deny the allegations of the complaint.